 Blogs > Petzyo Dog Food and Wellbeing Blog

-How to Transition my Dog to a New Food
+How to Transition Dog to New Food [Tips & Tricks]

 Changing up your dog’s food can feel a bit like switching their favourite show mid-episode, there’s bound to be a bit of confusion and maybe a dash of grumpiness.